 A slow cooker can cook the majority of the meals and recipes common at home.
 All the fresh produce ingredients can be cooked in a slow cooker.
 However, since some ingredients may be challenging in a slow cooker, there are a variety of options to overcome the challenges.

 The appliance is well-designed to retain moisture while cooking, and as such, all you will need is a few additional moisture sources, like coating the pot with oil, to avoid foods sticking.
 As such, you need less oil or fat to cook.
 Cutting down on the fat content in your meals can prevent cholesterol and promote a healthier body.

 8. Sweet food

 The flavor of the food cooked in a slow cooker is retained because there is no evaporation during the cooking process.
-All the flavors during the hours of cooking are trapped, resulting in delicious meals with a tasteful flavor.
+All the flavors developed during the hours of cooking are trapped, resulting in delicious meals with a tasteful flavor.